shortishly/haystack/README.md

 ```

 Haystack will have automatically registered the nginx servers that we
 created earlier.
-We can confirm this by checking whether they are
-available in our busybox session.
+We can confirm this in our busybox session:

 ```shell
 nslookup nginx.services.haystack